zojer-studio/substrate/content/esoteric/tarot/cards/QUEEN of PENTACLES.md

   - tarot
 ---
 ![[queenofpentacles.png]]

+### One interpretation:
+The queen is grounded.
+She looks down and sees where her feet meet the earth.
+You could say that she's not looking at the big picture, because her attention is towards the smaller matters.
+The day-to-day operations.
+But you could argue that the big picture doesn't matter; all we have is the present moment, and the Queen of Pentacles is very good at managing what's actually, tangibly, there.

+### Another interpretation:
 The QUEEN of PENTACLES sits in her garden, gazing lovingly at her posessions.
 She has grown many a garden, with much success.
 She's crafty and practical, kind of like a Mackenzie Bezos figure.

 She knows what's valuable to her.
 At the bottom of the card, on the right-hand side, a rabbit is pouncing into the frame, which symbolizes her high energy and fertility.
 The Queen of Pentacles, therefore, depicts a certain level of success and prosperity.
 But the rabbit at the bottom cautions us that we should be careful of where we leap when we are chasing that success.